Supported by the Father Stanley J. Bezuszka Fund and NCTM

 ❏ Identify the institution/agency offering the credited history of mathematics course(s).
 Include full course title, catalogue description and number of credits for each course.

-❏ Describe how completing the proposed course(s) will help you improve your teaching, increase the knowledge base of colleagues, and impact student learning.
+❏ Describe how completing the proposed course(s), or personal study, will help you improve your teaching, increase the knowledge base of colleagues, and impact student learning.

 ❏ Include a detailed itemized budget (presented by line item in a table format).
 Funds may be used for tuition, books, supplies, transportation, and other expenses related to achieving the goals of the proposal.